roadwarriorslive/Pipulate/README.rst

 Pipulate - Automate Google Sheets
 ########################################

-Have you ever become frustrated trying to automate data-jobs directly in Google Spreadsheet due to tricky OAuth2 login issues or just dealing with the complex APIs?
+Have you ever been frustrated trying to automate data-jobs directly in Google Spreadsheet due to tricky OAuth2 login issues or just dealing with the complex APIs?
 If you have a gmail or corporate G Suite email that you can use, simply::